hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/window-functions.md

 A frame can also be based on a range of rows.
 The range does not limit by a number of rows, but by a difference in value instead.
 For example, it can limit by values between -15.00 and +45.00.
-Ranges are only suitable for numeric and date-time domains, where arithmetic addition and substracion is possible.
+Ranges are only suitable for numeric and date-time data types, where arithmetic addition and subtraction are possible.

 Their lower and upper bounds can be customized with a similar logic as shown above for rows.